PrajwalSD/runSAS/README.md

-# runSAS
+# Introduction
-The script allows you to execute SAS programs (or SAS Data Integration Studio deployed jobs) concurrently as flows with support for many interactive and non-interactive modes.
+runSAS is essentially a bash shell script desigined to execute SAS programs or SAS Data Integration Studio jobs.
+It's feature rich with support for concurrency (as _flows_), job fail recovery options, email notifications, log monitoring, and has many useful interactive and non-interactive modes.

-Whilst it doesn't claim to be fully implemented SAS job scheduler like LSF or Control-M it does provide a lot of core scheduler features.
-The motivation behind this side project was to provide existing SAS 9.x environments with a simple CLI tool to manage jobs/flows with no additional third-party softwares/programs.
+The primary motivation behind this side project was to provide existing SAS 9.x environments with a simple CLI-based tool to manage SAS programs/jobs without the need for an additional third-party softwares/programs.

-There's everything in this guide for you to get started with runSAS.
+This is useful for SAS sites where a third-party SAS job schedulers like LSF or Control-M is not installed, the projects can extend runSAS as per their needs preferrably contribute back to this.

 # Screenshots
 Flows: